tropicbliss/buckshot/README.md

 A successor to NodeSniper, this sniper promises to be noob-friendly and straight-forward.
 If you are not wary of downloading random .exe files from the internet, operating this sniper is as simple as double-clicking the executable.
 If you are wary however, this readme also shows you how to compile this sniper on your own computer [here](https://github.com/chronicallyunfunny/buckshot#compiling-from-source) (from source code to an executable) and you can even run it off on relatively less supported hardware like a Raspberry Pi if you wish to do so.

+No more new features are going to be added to this sniper.
+Further developments will be focused on maintaining the sniper and the authentication server.

 ## Features

 - Mojang account sniping